 This is not a destination that sun-seekers should flock to as the mean temperature remains around 10°C even in the middle of summer but, as it has fairly low humidity, the island can feel warmer.
 Our cruise operates in September when temperatures will be starting to fall ahead of the onset of winter.
 The daylight hours remain long enough to enjoy the daytime shore excursions and the dark skies that descend at night can provide glimpses of the Northern Lights if conditions are favourable.

-Greenlandic society has been influenced by a blend of Inuit and Danish cultures which is unsurprising given its location between Canada and Europe.
+Greenlandic society has been influenced by a blend of Inuit, Canadian and Danish cultures which is unsurprising given its location between Canada and Europe.
 These influences have created a rich and varied nation and a place where traditional values remain strong, despite the inevitable arrival of more modern imports.

 A classic place to witness this montage of cultures is on a restaurant or café menu.
 There may be modern dishes available but some of the ingredients can be very traditional.
 Seafood is a staple, but the likes of marine mammals such as seal and whale as well as reindeer, musk ox and seabirds also provide essential protein sources.